zouppen/aoc-2024/README.md

 ## Tips and tricks

-During development, import module `Tonttu` which contains function `parseTextFile` which can be used for running the parser in REPL environment.
+During development, import module `Tonttu` which contains function `parseBinFile` which can be used for running the parser in REPL environment.

 To add the assignment to the command-line utility, add the module to